Rhyolite Ridge Lithium-Boron Project Threatens to Bring Tiehms Buckwheat to Extinction

 The Current Status

-An Australian company, Ioneer, has begun exploration activities on Rhyolite Ridge, located in Esmeralda County (NV) within the Silver Peak Mountain Range for a proposed lithium mine.
+An Australian corporation, Ioneer, has begun exploration activities on Rhyolite Ridge, located in Esmeralda County (NV) within the Silver Peak Mountain Range for a proposed lithium mine.

 The process of developing state-level protections for the flower should include a public meetings component, which GBRW will be involved in and publicizing.